dijkstrw/5x5x2/README.md

 - This particular example defines the macro for macro key number 1.
 - You need to have a macro key 1 in your keymap, otherwise you have nothing to trigger the macro.
+- There is intentionally no way to display stored macros.